Empower Your Team: Using Plus/Delta as a Template for Making Improvement Decisions

 When you engage team members in goal setting, reviewing results, continuous improvement, and celebrating wins, you provide them with opportunities for valuable insight.
 You also empower them to be owners of their own outcomes.
 Plus/delta is a template to get your team involved in making improvement decisions.
 It engages employees in conversation that validates their feedback and ideas.
 Employees are further validated when they see actions taken.
 The resulting improvements support a great work environment.

 Plus/Delta is a simple improvement tool that is easy to incorporate into your toolset.
 It provides a structured approach for capturing feedback, identifying areas for improvement, and taking action to make changes as a team.
 Plus/Delta might be used to:

 • Assess the effectiveness of a team project

 • Gather immediate feedback about a new process or initiative

 • Ask a random sample of employees or teams about the latest organizational change

 This activity asks team members what worked well and what could be changed for improvement.
 Responses from all participants are recorded for all to see.
 The PLUS (+) column is used to capture wins and what worked well.
 The DELTA (Δ) column is used to capture ideas for improvement.
 The leader might choose one issue to focus on or allow the team to determine the focus of the conversation.
 Ultimately, this would lead to changes for improvement that the team has identified.

 Plus/Delta in 3 Steps

-By following these steps, you can conduct a successful Plus/Delta exercise that provides valuable feedback, drives continuous improvement, and fosters a culture of learning and collaboration.
+By following these steps, you can conduct a successful Plus/Delta exercise that provides valuable feedback, drives improvement decisions, and fosters a culture of learning and collaboration.

 Step 1: After an event or implementation of a process hold a Plus/Delta session with your team.